thwllms/thwllms.github.io/_posts/2015-07-12-enumerate.md

 2 c
 {% endhighlight %}

-`enumerate` makes this a little bit cleaner:
+However, you can do the same thing a little more gracefully with `enumerate`:

 {% highlight python %}
 >>> for index, item in enumerate(my_list):